 Attitudes Towards Homosexuality in Ireland

 Ireland today prides itself in being an inclusive, non-discriminatory society.
 Which essentially means that being gay is not a crime in itself any more and that you may openly follow your sexual orientation.
-Which does not imply acceptance by all or even most Irish citizens.
-Homosexuality is still widely regarded as sinful and/or an aberration - with the still powerful Catholic Church not actively trying to promote a different picture.
-And in public debate (male) homosexuality still is equated with paedophilia on many occasions.
-You are entering a backwater here!
+Which does not imply acceptance by all Irish citizens.
+Homosexuality is still widely regarded as sinful and/or an aberration - even an illness.

-While discrimination against gays is officially frowned upon it still exists.
-Open displays of homosexual affection will raise eyebrows at least, vociferous alarms at worst - and even the Gardai might be called in when people are certain that two men kissing are trespassing beyond the boundaries of decency.
-"Indecent behavior", a catch-all phrase if ever there was one, is a matter for the courts after all.
+While discrimination against gays is officially frowned upon, it still exists.
+Open displays of homosexual affection will in many places at least raise eyebrows.
 And gay men enquiring about a double room may suddenly find the B&B hopelessly overbooked.
 Openly gay couples may also attract snide, rude, insulting or downright threatening remarks in pubs.
 Fortunately most aggression stops at the verbal stage.

 The Gay Scene in Ireland